-ARCHITECTS A few thousand tech visionaries sketch out entire systems to handle complex jobs.
+ARCHITECTS A few thousand tech visionaries sketch out entire systems to handle complex PAY \$150,000 to \$250,000. jobs.
 Adam Bosworth, for example, is the chief architect at BEA Systems.
 OUTLOOK Outsourcing is a nonissue.
 RESEARCHERS They're key to innovation, which is crucial for the U.S. But there are only about 25,000 in the country, many in academia, where tenure trumps pay.
 PAY \$50,000 in academia to \$195,000 in private sector.
 OUTLOOK Prospects should brighten somewhat with the economy, but these jobs can move offshore, too.

-consultants Business-savvy consultants advise corporations about their technology needs, help them install new software, and create new applications from scratch.
+CONSULTANTS Business-savvy consultants advise corporations about their technology needs, help them install new software, and create new lications from scratch.
+PAY \$72,000 to \$200,000.
 OUTLOOK Still bright for Americans.
 U.S. customers want face time with consultants.

-PROJECT MANAGERS Crucial cogs in global software factories.
-They coordinate the work of teams in different countries and time zones and provide dependable products on schedule.

-OUTLOOK Good managers can write their own tickets.
-Pay has jumped 14.3% in the past two years.

-BUSINESS ANALYSTS Go-betweens.
-About 100,000 analysts figure out what a business needs and turn it into a spec sheet for programmers.
-It's a key role now since the company and its programmers are often apart.

-OUTLOOK A relatively safe haven for programmers-if they have communications skills and a grip on business.

-BASIC PROGRAMMERS The foot soldiers in the information economy, they write the code for applications and update and test them.
-Numbering about 1 million, they are onethird of all U.S. software engineers and programmers.
+4 PROJECT MANAGERS Crucial cogs in global software factories.
+They coordinate the work of teams in different countries and time zones and provide dable products on schedule.
+PAY \$96,000 to \$130,000.
+OUTLOOK Good managers can write their own tickets. has jumped 14.3% in the past two years.
+Pay ana into SINESS ANALYSTS Go-betweens.
+About 100,000 lysts figure out what a business needs and turn it a spec sheet for programmers.
+It's a key role now company and its programmers are often apart.
+PAY \$52,000 to \$90,000.
+OUTLOOK A relatively safe haven for programmers-if have communications skills and a grip on business. they econor and tes PROGRAMMERS The foot soldiers in the information ny, they write the code for applications and update st them.
+Numbering about 1 million, they are one- S. software engineers and programmers.
 PAY Has tumbled 15% since 2002.
-Now \$52,000 to \$81,000.

-OUTLOOK Watch out.
-Many of these jobs can be done anywhere.
-Forrester predicts 18% of them will be offshore within six years.
+Now \$52,000 to \$6 OUTLOOK Watch out.
+Many of these jobs can be done a Forrester predicts 18% of them will be offshore within a anywhere. six years.
+Data Forester Research, Foote Partners, Kenneck Information a ha BreinesWei